Author has written 1 story for Fullmetal Alchemist.

 I prefer stories that are realistic and fit in with the original canon.
 If I can believe it, I usually like it.
 I only Fave stories that I am absolutely positive I want to read again.
 I don't Fave authors because I think a story's worth is independent of who writes it.
 I try to leave reviews for every story I read without reading other reviews beforehand.
 If you would like to hear my opinion on your own work, just send me a message and I'll try to oblige.
 I like giving feedback when people ask my opinion specifically.

-January 27, 2015 - Yay, I'm alive!
-As I mentioned in my update today, I expect this coming spring to be rough for me.
-One of my bosses is leaving (so there's the whole hassle of closing, organizing, and delegating files) and I expect to get a new boss to replace her.
-My other boss is taking on additional duties and so I have to learn new responsibilities (not to mention should start studying German, which will be a major asset to the new position).
+March 14, 2015 - Life as usual for me right now.
+One of my bosses is leaving in the spring (so there's the whole hassle of closing, organizing, and delegating files) and I expect to get a new boss to replace her.
+My other boss is taking on an additional role and so I have to learn a new job for that.
+So work for the next few months will be extra busy.

 Phylactery also got its first pieces of fanart!
 How cool is that?
 Be sure to give props to Koliri/Koklico if you have a Deviantart account: